auth0/docs/articles/libraries/auth0-android/index.md

 ### Passwordless Login

-Logging in with a Passwordless is slightly different, and requires two steps - requesting the code, and then inputting the code for verification.
+Logging in with a Passwordless is slightly different.
+Passwordless can be done via email or via SMS, and either by sending the user a code, or sending them a link which contains a code.
+All of these methods of Passwordless authentication will require two steps - requesting the code, and then inputting the code for verification.

 **Step 1:** Request the code